Ansaine/system-designs/tiny-url/node [interview question]/readme.md

 2. we keep a number with all long urls starting from 1 and map the encoded number to the url.
 3. using Buffer.alloc(4) which means -
     4-byte buffer can handle (0 to 4,294,967,295).

+## Design challenges
+1. Tackling ttl
+2. Map design choice
+3. Direct updating keys in map is not possible, so we delete previous values then add new ones